And we're going to talk a little bit about the Shanghai Gold Exchange and what's happening.

 But I imagine people, a lot of retailers would give it a chance because it is a really expensive thing to take credit cards.

-I remember when we had our retail stores, video stores, it was such a big bite that I said, well, we have the ability to, you know, with the system that I had written, we had the ability if somebody had late fees that they'd accrued because they turned something in late.
+I remember when we had our retail stores, video stores, it was such a big bite that I said, well, we have the ability to, you know, with the system that I had written, we had the ability if somebody had late fees that they'd accrued because they turned something in late, you know, we could have balances on a customer's account so they could pay it off later.

 So we tried it as an experiment.

-Next time you come in, you can pay it, you know, with a check or a cash.
+You can pay it, you know, with a check or cash or something like that.

-cash or something like that and it it that did not work because people wanted to use credit cards and we as a store didn't have any club over them in terms of if they don't pay the bill they're not going to get a hit on their credit rating and that type of thing.
+And we as a store didn't have any club over them in terms of if they don't pay the bill, they're not going to get a hit on their credit rating and that type of thing.

 So we had to stop that very quickly.

-But um it is really a high fee.
+But it is really a high fee.

-Uh they have a way that they are going to know their customer and all the rest of these so-called anti-money laundering laws that are out there.
+They have a way that they are going to know their customer and all the rest of these so-called anti-money laundering laws that are out there.

-Vietnam is showing the pattern talked about this last week I think they just immediately closed 86 million bank accounts uh because people did not sign in and give them their biometric data.
+They just immediately closed 86 million bank accounts because people did not sign in and give them their biometric data.

 I think we could see that type of thing happening in the West.